Rbd3178/grpcMessageBoard/README.md

 # grpcMessageBoard
 Server and client for a simple message board.
+Unary and server-streaming RPCs.

 ## Server
 - Stores messages with id, author name, title and body.